Boolean ideals and their varieties: Boolean polynomials, boolean ideals and subsets of

-An application of Corollary \ref{cor:inv} is the following "inverse" way of computing the zero set of a boolean polynomial $f$.
-Find the boolean polynomial $g$ which vanishes on $\Log(f)$.
-The variety of $f$ is then equal to the logarithm of $\sum_{p \in \mathbb{Z}_2^n} + g + 1$.
+Theorem \ref{thm:invalg} gives an "inverse" way to compute the variety of a boolean polynomial.
+Indeed, to determine the variety of a boolean polynomial $f$, we can first take the logarithm of this polynomial, which is the zero set of some polynomial $g$.
+The logarithm of the sum $g + \sum_{p \in \mathbb{Z}_2^n} x^p + 1$ is then equal to the variety of $f$.